-We find that firms with a brand name in closely related markets, as expected, charge a premium for their product.
-Nevertheless, the existence of previous relationship in a related, yet different, market does not help with the uncertainty consumers have for the goods - and thus does not allow for a premium.
+We find that firms with brand name in closely related markets, as expected, charge a premium for their product.
+Nevertheless, the existence of previous relationship in a related, yet different, market does not help with the uncertainty consumers have for the goods; and thus does not allow for a premium.
 As the theoretical literature suggests, the combination of experience good with switching costs encourages firms to discount their initial contract, so as to attract consumers to try their goods.
-Firms then take advantage of the high switching costs, as well as the resolved uncertainty, and mark up their top contracts.
-While most providers seem to be tilting the whole pricing line in a way that lowers prices for basic contracts and raises prices of top contracts, an interesting set of providers in our data set appears to be tilting prices the other way around - that is, charging a premium for initial products while discounting top contracts.
+Firms then take advantage of the high switching costs, as well as the resolved uncertainty, and markup their top contracts.
+While most providers seem to be tilting the whole pricing line in a way that lowers prices for basic contracts and raises prices of top contracts, an interesting set of providers in our data set appears to be tilting prices the other way around-i.e., charging a premium for initial products while discounting top contracts.
 These providers are newly founded firms that focus on the eBSP market.
 While these startups have not managed to establish a brand name yet, their focus and specialization in the market may act as a signal of high quality for consumers.
 Their pricing strategy is then in line with Shapiro's (1983) optimal pricing in the case where consumers overestimate the quality of the good.

 We perform two robustness checks.
 In the first, we examine pricing differences within portfolios.
 The results show that firms that offer low quality products have smaller pricing differences within their product line.
+This suggests that such firms prices to capture a larger share of the uninformed consumers at the expense of targeting the more attractive informed segment of the market.

-This suggests that such firms cannot mark up their top contracts, and despite the switching costs, a premium would most likely result in consumers switching to other alternatives.
-Furthermore, we find that firms with high level of uncertainty about the quality of their product - for example, firms that offer open source - find it hard as well to tilt the pricing of their product line.
+cannot mark up their top contracts, and despite the switching costs, a premium would most likely result in consumers switching to other alternatives.
+Furthermore, we find that firms with high level of uncertainty about the quality of their product-e.g., firms that offer open source-find it hard as well to tilt the pricing of their product line.